KraXen72/IdleTwitch/README.md

 ## Credits:
 Forked from [valorant-watcher](https://github.com/D3vl0per/Valorant-watcher) originally created by d3v.
-Updated by me in 2020.
+Updated by AlexSimpler in 2020.